Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/relevant-precedents-for-signwriting-infrastructure/essay.md

 Sutton SignWriting is unusual.

-The support path it needs is not.
+The stewardship path it needs is not.

 Across language documentation, social-science data, sign-language corpora, and research infrastructure, the same general pattern appears repeatedly: